QualiTorque/torque-start-environment/README.md

         done

     - name: Stop sandbox
-      uses: QualiSystemsLab/colony-end-sb-action@v0.0.1
+      uses: QualiSystemsLab/torque-end-sb-action@v0.0.1
       with:
         space: Demo
         sandbox_id: ${{ steps.start-sandbox.outputs.sandbox_id }}
-        colony_token: ${{ secrets.COLONY_TOKEN }}
+        torque_token: ${{ secrets.TORQUE_TOKEN }}
 ```
 ### Blueprints validation

-If you're working on Colony's blueprints repository, you can extend the validation capabilities of your workflow by using a combination of the [validate](https://github.com/QualiSystemsLab/colony-validate-bp-action) action and start/stop actions.
+If you're working on Torque's blueprints repository, you can extend the validation capabilities of your workflow by using a combination of the [validate](https://github.com/QualiSystemsLab/torque-validate-bp-action) action and start/stop actions.
 This way, you can both ensure your blueprint's syntax is valid and also verify that a working sandbox can be launched using it.

 Please note that this example also shows how to force the sandbox to terminate if it either was not ready within a defined timeout or deployed with errors.